themadan/amitness.github.io/content/articles/factorization-machines.md

 Date: 2019-12-29 04:47
 Modified: 2019-12-29 04:47
 Category: illustration
-Slug: factorization-machines-visual-guide
+Slug: factorization-machines-illustrated
-Summary: An visual introduction to factorization machines
+Summary: Learn working mechanism of Factorization Machines with illustrated examples.
 Status: draft
 Authors: Amit Chaudhary

-# Need for Factorization Machines
 Assume we need to build a recommendation system for a TV-series streaming service.
 You are provided a historical dataset of ratings by users for different series.

 ![](https://upload.wikimedia.org/wikipedia/en/thumb/3/33/Silicon_valley_title.png/250px-Silicon_valley_title.png)